-Dr. Singh has been conducting research on Open Source Software (OSS) for over 15 years and has investigated OSS communities from multiple lenses.
+Dr. Singh has been conducting research on Open Source Software (OSS) for about 20 years and has investigated OSS communities from multiple lenses.
 Currently, she is devoting most of her time in understanding the under representation of women in OSS.
 She is very passionate about Gender and IT and Women participation in STEM fields.
 Related to similar issues, Dr. Singh is an advocate for social justice, diversity and inclusion and technology based development in rural Appalachia.
 She was a Co-PI on three grants from IMLS to educate rural librarians from the South Central Appalachian region with a focus on technology competence and another grant from IMLS to study the differences between proprietary and Open Source Integrated Library Systems.

 Dr. Singh teaches online courses in the SIS masters program and therefore she is invested in understanding and improving online learning environments.
 A recent stream of her research is concerned with understanding the research on Online Learning in the past 25 years.

 Dr. Singh is interested in Computer Supported Cooperative Work, Usability and Human Computer Interaction.